In this Article

 allergic reaction with widespread symptoms.
 When taken by mouth, poison ivy can cause severe irritation of the mouth, throat, and lining of the stomach and intestines; nausea; vomiting; colic; diarrhea; dizziness; blood in the urine; fever; and coma.

-; and coma.
 Skin contact can cause redness, swelling, blisters, severe skin destruction, swelling of the eye (cornea), or loss of sight.
 To prevent poison ivy from causing skin irritation, wash exposed area with water within 5 to 10 minutes of contact.
 Use soap and water first, then ether or alcohol.

 Inhaling smoke from the burning plant can result in fever, lung infection, and death due to swelling of the throat.